 Recently, the COFECE issued a Guide for Processing the Procedure of Investigation of Relative Monopolistic Practices or Prohibited Mergers to be disseminated among economic agents, practitioners, authorities and the public in general, the form in which the Investigating Authority of the COFECE carries out an investigation procedure of a possible relative monopolistic practice or prohibited merger, and information about the stages of the investigation procedure.

-Not all mergers must be notified to and cleared by the Commission prior to their execution.
-The MAA states that, in order to determine if a merger notice must be filed before the Commission, the participating companies must determine whether the merger will have effects in Mexico and whether the merger surpasses the thresholds set forth in the MAA.
-If the merger exceeds any of the following thresholds, the companies involved must file a notice before the Commission in the following situations:
+Not all mergers must be notified to and cleared by the COFECE prior to their execution.
+The MAA states that, in order to determine whether a merger notice must be filed before the COFECE, the participating companies must determine whether the merger will have effects in Mexico and whether the merger surpasses the thresholds set forth in the MAA.
+If the merger exceeds any of the following thresholds, the companies involved must file a notice before the COFECE in the following situations:

-- The price of the transaction in Mexico (that is, considering only the companies, subsidiaries, affiliates or assets located in Mexico, which will be indirectly acquired by the acquiring company) exceeds approximately US$75 million.
-The Commission has recognised that often in international transactions no allocation of the price to be paid for the Mexican assets or shares is made and therefore it is not possible to determine if this threshold is surpassed.
+- The price of the transaction in Mexico (that is, considering only the companies, subsidiaries, affiliates or assets located in Mexico, which will be indirectly acquired by the acquiring company) exceeds approximately US$74.5 million.
+The COFECE has recognised that often in international transactions no allocation of the price to be paid for the Mexican assets or shares is made and therefore it is not possible to determine whether this threshold is surpassed.

 Finally, at the end of 2015 the Federal Fees Act was amended to include that beginning on 1 January 2016, for the reception, study and processing of each merger notification, the economic agents initiating the process must pay a filing fee of approximately US$8,888.

 The monopolistic practices procedure seeks to protect free competition and fair trade.
 It is considered a public interest activity.